davidjstudholme/bacillus_EU07/assembly/README.md

 ```

 ### Rename the scaffolds
-This generates new file 'scaffolds.fasta.supercontigs.fna'
+This uses script [split_velvet_supercontigs_into_contigs.pl](./split_velvet_supercontigs_into_contigs.pl) to generate a new file 'scaffolds.fasta.supercontigs.fna' in which the sequence IDs are updated and tiny contigs of less than 50 bp are removed.
 ```
 ./split_velvet_supercontigs_into_contigs.pl  scaffolds.fasta > scaffolds.agp
 ```